vitodeploy/docs/docs/introduction/installation.md

 Now you can [attach a domain and secure it](/introduction/securing).

+## Migrating

+To migrate from a previous installation and import an existing VitoDeploy configuration you can simply overwrite the `storage` folder with the contents of the old one.
+For this to work you will also need to use the same Laravel `APP_KEY` in your .env file.
+You can subsequently generate a new one using `php artisan key:generate`.

 ## Install Locally

 To contribute to VitoDeploy and run it locally we have Laravel Sail ready!